CHATTING WITH RIZZY

 Rizzy: "Chicken wings.
 I like chewing.
 It's like I'm eating a bird.
 I like the gristlyness that makes it hard to eat.
 I like the smell (I get this pungent smell come to me).
 I like the feeling of the little bumps on the skin (where the feathers have been taken out).
 It's delicious.
 I don't like it too cold.
 Warm like a fresh kill.
 I'm a hunter so I like body temperature.
 I will eat them out of the fridge, but it's too cold on my lips and mouth."

 Me: "Is your kitty litter clean enough?"
-I'm about to get a kitty slap here as I check them (I have 2 litter trays) every day and change them 1-2 a week!!!
+I'm about to get a kitty slap here as I check them (I have 2 litter trays and should have at least 3, ie one per cat plus an extra one) every day and change them every second day!!!
+They're outdoor cats and rarely use them (I thought).

 Rizzy: "Litter box is repugnant.
 I can't stand the smell of it.
 I wee on the floor when you don't clean it.
-It needs to be changed 2-3 times a week.
+It needs to be changed more.
 It stinks Mama.
 I hate it dirty."
 She reminds me 2 or 3 more times through the reading to clean her trays.

 Me: "Do you know what I do?"